venkat116/EmployeeGlobalDirectory/README.md

 # Employee Information
-This blockchain code will add employee and view employee details to block chain.
+This blockchain code will add and view employee details to block chain.